- Category: Lit Bits

 She was a classic John Alden design, loosely based on the Canadian bluenose schooners that had once fished the Grand Banks.
 Originally christened La Reine, she measured 78 feet on deck, 96 feet overall, if you counted her long bowsprit and boomkin, and had been built in 1932 at the famous Hodgdon Brothers yard in East Boothbay, Maine.
-During World War II she served in the U.S. Navy’s Corsair fleet, hunting Japanese submarines on the West Coast.
-After the war she was re-rigged for ocean racing with a Marconi main, and in 1955, and again in 1959, finished first in her class in the Transpac.
+During World War II she served in the U.S. Coast Guard’s Corsair fleet, hunting Japanese submarines on the East Coast.
+After the war she was re-rigged for ocean racing with a Marconi main, and in 1955, and again in 1959, finished first in her class in the Transpac Race.
 During the mid-1970s she circumnavigated the globe.
 But by the late 1980s when her present owners, Cliff and Ruth Ann Fremstad, fell under her spell, Constellation was a barely floating hulk tied to a forgotten dock in Fort Lauderdale.

 Though they could ill afford such a boat, Cliff and Ruth Ann had worked hard for four long years fixing her up.
 They ran her as a head boat out of Key West to finance her restoration, and with Tim’s help, in between day-trips hauling snorkelers out to the reef, they had completely rebuilt her deck and refinished her interior.
 The crowning touch came the previous winter, when they took her to a yard in Tarpon Springs and paid to have her entire hull refastened.
 Thus, when I joined Constellation that spring she was--supposedly--fit for her first long ocean passage in nearly 20 years.